One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 1. Loading Font Causes FOIT/FOUT

-Not surprisingly, fonts are among the main performance-related culprits affecting CLS.
-Most modern websites use at least one web font (from Google Fonts or other sources), if not more.
+Fonts are among the main culprits affecting CLS.
+Most websites use at least one web font (from Google Fonts or other sources), and since web fonts have different letter spacing and sizes than the browser’s defaults, layout shifts occur when they load.

-The font-display property also helps combat FOUT & FOIT effects that impact your CLS score.
-More about this property in the article about the font-display property.
+The font-display property helps combat FOUT & FOIT effects that impact CLS.
+More about this in the article about the font-display property.

-Additionally, it’s recommended to use aggressive caching and a good CDN for hosting static assets like fonts.
-The CDN serves assets from the closest and fastest network location, resulting in faster loading and minimized layout shifts caused by fonts.
+Using aggressive caching and a good CDN for static assets like fonts also helps.
+The CDN serves assets from the closest network location, resulting in faster loading and fewer font-related layout shifts.

 Remember that preloading fonts might negatively impact the Largest Contentful Paint (LCP) metric if not used carefully.